lab2023/model_to_locale/README.md

 # ModelToLocale

-TODO: Write a gem description
+This gem creates locale file from model attributes.

 ## Installation